phoxwupsh/turto/README.md

 Basically you can get instructions of each command using the `help` command, there are also some example included.
 Make sure to add the prefix (`command_prefix`) you set in `config.toml` before using commands.

+### Shutdown

+If you want to stop the bot, you should press `Ctrl` + `C`, this make the bot save data of each guilds (playlist and settings) then shutdown.
+If you close the terminal window directly, the bot would not save the data.

 ## Compile

 To compile turto, you will need Rust toolchain and CMake.